SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 ### Step 1: Logging into the AWS EC2 Instance

-1. Copy the SSH key in the HotCRP comments to a text file called `sigcomm22-paper67-aws-key.pem`.
+1. Download the SSH key attached in the HotCRP comments.
+It is a text file called `sigcomm22-paper67-aws-key.pem`.

 2. Move this file to your system's `.ssh` directory by executing in a terminal:
 ```
-mv sigcomm22-paper67-aws-key.pem ~/.ssh
+mv sigcomm22-paper67-aws-key.pem ~/.ssh/
 ```

 3. Change the file permissions of the SSH key file to one permitted by AWS, by executing in a terminal: